 Both are tall, elegant, slow-moving grey birds with long legs and bill and a broad wingspan.
 Their distinctive calls are known as trumpeting or bugling.
-Sarus Cranes are slightly larger, with extensive red on the head and neck, and pink to reddish legs.
-Brolgas have much less red on the head, blackish legs and a dark pouch or dewlap bulging under the throat.
+Sarus Cranes are slightly larger (though slightly lighter in weight), and appear greyer with extensive red on the head and neck.
+Sarus legs are pink to reddish.
+Brolgas appear paler grey, have much less red on the head, blackish legs and a dark pouch or dewlap bulging under the throat.

 From left: (1) Adult Brolga in ploughed field, Nth Queensland.
 Red bare skin only around the eyeline, blackish legs, pale grey plumage and dark dewlap under the throat (Ian Montgomery); (2) Adult Sarus Crane in ploughed field, Atherton Tableland (Sandy Carroll).
 Slightly larger than Brolga with red bare skin (cinnamon in young) on head and neck, NO dark pouch under throat, pinkish legs, darker grey plumage; (3) Young Brolga, Gulf of Carpentaria (P Merritt); (4) Young Sarus in hayfield, Atherton Tableland (Sandy Carroll)